dmoka/modern-software-development-with-tdd/projects/init/exercise/ZombiesTDD/ZombiesTDD/README.md

 Create a searcher module that must filter a collection of products based on the following criteria:

-1. If no products match the criteria, return an empty result list with an appropriate message.
+1. If no products match the criteria, return an empty result list.
-1. The search must throw error when null provided as input.
+1. The search must throw error when null provided as products input.
 1. **Search Term**: Filter products whose name or description contains the search term (case-insensitive).
 1. **Quality Status**: Filter products based on their stock's quality (e.g., Available, Damaged, Expired).
 1. **Sorting**: